-So, what causes dirty sock syndrome, and is it dangerous to me or my family?
+So, what causes dirty sock syndrome, and is it dangerous?

-Dirty sock syndrome is caused by mold and bacteria that has built up on your evaporator coil.
-The mold and bacteria are fed and encouraged by the dust that runs through HVAC systems.
-Dirty sock syndrome often occurs during periods of transition; when an HVAC system has been left dormant for a period of time.
-Or, during seasons where heat is needed in the morning, and by noon-time, air conditioning is used.
-The heat mixed with dust and moisture in the darkness of your air conditioning unit creates the perfect recipe for dirty sock syndrome to develop.
+Dirty sock syndrome occurs when mold and bacteria continually build up on your evaporator coil.
+The particles continually feed off the dust running through the HVAC systems.
+The smell associated often occurs during periods of transition; when an HVAC system has been left dormant for a period of time.
+Additionally, this occurs during seasons where heat is needed in the morning, and by noon-time, air conditioning is used.
+The heat mixed with dust and moisture in the darkness of your air conditioning unit creates the perfect recipe.

 It is important to prevent mold and to provide good filtration for the air entering your system.
 We usually like to think that the air filters we replace every few months are for us, when in fact, they are also for the health of your air conditioner!

 How to Fix the Problem

 If you notice an odd smell, here are a few steps to take before calling your HVAC contractor: